I write articles on areas that I'm passionate about, such as education.

-- A standing meeting is exactly what it is in the name (a meeting standing up).
-These meetings are often held on a day to day basis by the manager for short periods of time.
+- A standing meeting is exactly what it sounds like: a meeting standing up.
+These meetings are often held on a day-to-day basis by the manager for short periods of time.
 They are typically used when the manager has to inform employees of simple changes or tasks that need beginning and completing.

-- A conference is a highly planned and organised meeting and are vastly based on discussion and opinion.
-They are held by a chair person to discuss one or several topics and often have a high attendance of different people within the organisation.
+- A conference is a highly planned and organised meeting, and conferences are vastly based on discussion and opinion.
+They are held by a chairperson to discuss one or several topics and often have a high attendance of different people within the organisation.
 Sometimes conference calls take place.
-These can involve one or more people and are similar to above expect are held over the phone.
+These can involve one or more people.

 - A presentation is a meeting that is held to inform employees about changes to routine, rules and procedures.
 The planning of a presentation is often very time consuming as it is vital that all information is precise and detailed.
-In a presentation there are often one or two presenters and atendees usually have a chance to talk about any queries at the end.
+In a presentation there are often one or two presenters and attendees usually have a chance to discuss any queries at the end.

-- A topical meeting are meetings that are held to discuss one individual topic.
+- A topical meeting is a meeting that is held to discuss one individual topic.

 - Emergency meetings are held suddenly, often without much planning and notice.
-They usually involve discussions about crisis either internal or external to the organisation.
-An emergency meeting will need to be attended by all members of a team which may cause disruption to a days work, yet is very important.
-An agenda is not necessary for an emergency meeting due to the short notice, however minutes should still be noted either during or after the meeting.
+They usually involve discussions about a crisis either internal or external to the organisation.
+An emergency meeting will need to be attended by all members of a team which may cause disruption to a day's work, yet it's very important.
+An agenda is not necessary for an emergency meeting due to the short notice; however, minutes should still be noted either during or after the meeting.

 Administrative Support for Meetings